Master Cotton Shrinkage: Pre-Wash & Care Guide

-The quiet luxury of a perfectly fitted cotton garment is a wardrobe essential.
+The Intellectual Artistry of a perfectly fitted cotton garment is a wardrobe essential.
 Its breathability and softness are unparalleled, yet its tendency to shrink can be a source of frustration.
 Understanding the nuances of cotton shrinkage is the first step towards preserving the integrity and fit of your most cherished pieces.
 This guide will provide a comprehensive overview of why cotton shrinks and how to properly care for your garments to ensure their longevity.

 The Nature of Cotton: Why It Shrinks